Pei-Tong/game-project-Welcome-to-Hell/README.md

 - Inspired by the classic NS-Shaft game
 - Original "Welcome to Hell" concept and implementation by the Mobile Game Development Team
+- Developed in collaboration with Oyelowo Mujirat and Maharjan Binita
 - Physics engine: Matter.js
 - Game engine: React Native Game Engine